Solid shampoo bars pack

 No mould and no physical instructions sheets.
 Instructions are below.

-What you'll need: Pot, spatula, moulds, dust mask, knife and a stick blender is extremely useful.
+What you'll need: Pot, spatula, moulds, dust mask, knife and a stick blender is extremely useful to get a smooth bar.

 Ingredients (makes approx 6 x 50g - 60g bars)